 Beginning as a whitewater river as it leaves Yellowstone Park, the Yellowstone is a crystal clear and cold trout stream in the upper section.
 As it flows downstream the river becomes slow, sluggish, and muddy as it reaches its confluence with the Missouri.

 The 540 miles of floatable river outside of Yellowstone Park is generally described as having three sections; the upper, middle and lower.
 The upper river section is world-famous as a trout fishing mecca.
 The water in this section is clean, clear, quite cold most of the year, and generally fast flowing.
 The stretches of the Yellowstone are not formally defined but the upper section is generally considered to be the stretch of river from Yellowstone Park downstream to somewhere around Columbus, Laurel, or Billings, Montana.

-The middle section of the Yellowstone is a transition section for the river as it switches from being a mountain stream to a prairie river.
+The middle section of the Yellowstone sees the river transition from a mountain stream to a prairie river.
 The river becomes larger and gradually slower.
-The water gradually gets murkier and is not as clear as it is on the upper section.
+The water slowly gets murkier and it’s not as clear as it is in the upper section.
 Water temperatures are cool but can be very warm in summer.
 The high temperatures on this section often exceed the lethal tolerance level for trout and there are far fewer trout found in this section.